 The image below illustrates the process we use to automatically refresh project-performance dashboards. using results culled from existing HUD reports, to fill that gap.

 An example of a project-performance dashboard that was produced using this approach can be found here.
-This same technology can be used to support NOFA ranking, help monitor data quality, and to guide policy-making decisions.
+This same technology can be used to support NOFA ranking, determine if there are disparities in outcomes between racial categories, monitor data quality, and to guide policy-making decisions.